okeyubah/okeyubah.github.io/_posts/2021-06-28-arithmetic.md

 ---
 Page 57 - Arithmetic Operators

-Arithmetic operators are probably the easiest thing to understand for newcomers to Java.
+Arithmetic operators are probably a relatively easy topic for newcomers to Java.
-It is just the usual "2 + 2 = 4", and other similar familiar computations.
-This is the kind of arithmetic we started to learn the moment we stepped into a primary school:
+This is because this topic pertains to the usual "2 + 2 = 4", and other similar familiar computations.
+This kind of arithmetic have always been with us, starting from the moment we stepped into a primary school:

 1. ==== 2 + 5
 2. ==== 2 * 3